tonytrinh12358/phd-checklist/1_AI_Research_Paper_Checklist.md

 *Why this matters: Helps reviewers understand contribution context, identifies right venues, and clarifies how your work advances multiple fields.*

-###  **Baseline Identification Strategy**
+###  **Comprehensive Baseline Strategy** ⚠️ CRITICAL
-- [ ] **"There will always be a baseline"** - identify all relevant baselines early in research planning (not after experiments)
+*"There will always be a baseline" - identify all relevant baselines early in research planning (not after experiments)*

-- [ ] **Multiple baseline categories** - consider baselines from different angles (direct competitors, adjacent methods, naive approaches)
+- [ ] **Multi-category baseline coverage** - include baselines from different research angles:
+  - Direct competitors (methods solving the same problem)
+  - Adjacent methods (related techniques from neighboring domains)
+  - Ablation baselines (your method with components removed)
+  - Simple baselines (naive approaches to establish lower bounds)
+- [ ] **Exhaustive keyword search** - search for papers with ALL keyword variations:
+  - Example: For "prompt optimization" also search: "prompt tuning", "prompt learning", "prompt engineering", "instruction optimization", "instruction tuning"
+  - Use at least 5 different keyword combinations for your problem
+- [ ] **Current SOTA comparison** - compare against papers from the last 12 months
+- [ ] **ArXiv recency check** - check arXiv for relevant papers from the last 3 months
 - [ ] **Baseline gaps analysis** - explicitly identify what existing baselines DON'T address that your work does
+- [ ] **Structured baseline comparison table** - create table showing what each baseline addresses and limitations
 - [ ] **Fair comparison protocol** - ensure baselines are evaluated on the same criteria as your method
+- [ ] **Equal implementation care** - implement baselines with same rigor as your method:
+  - Same hyperparameter tuning effort
+  - Same computational budget
+  - Same data preprocessing and augmentation
+- [ ] **Published numbers vs. reimplementation** - if using published numbers, explain why; if reimplementing, document any differences
 - [ ] **Baseline strengths acknowledgment** - honestly present what each baseline does well, not just their limitations
-- [ ] **Structured baseline comparison table** - create table showing what each baseline addresses and limitations

 *Why this matters: Comprehensive baseline comparison establishes novelty, demonstrates improvement, and satisfies reviewers.
-Missing obvious baselines is a common rejection reason.*
+Missing obvious baselines is a common rejection reason (25% of rejections).*

 ### 📌 **Universal Applicability Across AI Domains**